 During the American Civil Rights Movement, for example, Christian leaders like Dr. Martin Luther King Jr. and Jewish leaders like Rabbi Abraham Joshua Heschel both drew inspiration from a Hindu concept of non-violent resistance that Mahatma Gandhi embodied and enacted decades before to overthrow British rule in India.
 Because of shared values like mercy, compassion, kindness, service, and hospitality, these leaders of very different traditions came together to fight racial injustice and inequality.
 Similarly, the legacy of our American story is one of Jews, Christians, Deists, and Atheists coming together in the name of religious freedom to create a new nation—on common ground with the common values of liberty and justice for all.

 Interfaith cooperation is thus synonymous with what Interfaith leaders and advocates like Dr. Diana Eck (Founder and Director of Harvard University’s Religious Pluralism Project ) and Dr. Eboo Patel (Founder and Director of Interfaith Youth Core) describe as “religious pluralism.”
 It requires us to become aware of how religious beliefs, values, and practices contribute to a more just and civil society.
-To learn more about the importance of religious literacy and interfaith cooperation in today's world, click here.
+To learn more about the importance of religious literacy and interfaith cooperation in today's world, visit the Religion Communicators Council.

 American colleges and universitites are recognizing the immense value of providing students with the vision, appreciative knowledge, and skills to become interfaith leaders in the 21st century.
 According to Nancy Cable, President of the Arthur Vining Davis Foundation, this work is life-changing, both for our students and for the environment in which we find ourselves.
 Click here for some examples of articles outlining the urgency of preparing students for this work.